The Outer Banks of North Carolina are home to many historical, natural

 in Rodanthe is open to visitors.

-On Roanake Is. is "The Lost Colony".
+On Roanoke Island is "The Lost Colony".
 This is the site of the

 first attempt by the British to establish a colony in 1587.
 "The